fastmcp-me/base-mcp-server/README.md

 ## Implementation Notes

-### Mock Implementation
+### Real Blockchain Implementation

-**IMPORTANT**: This implementation provides a simplified blockchain interaction layer that **mocks** the actual blockchain operations.
-It does not perform real blockchain transactions or interact with the actual Base network.
-Instead, it:
+This implementation uses real blockchain interactions with the Base network through the Coinbase API.
+It:

-- Creates mock wallets with deterministic addresses
+- Creates real wallets with cryptographically secure private keys
-- Returns fixed values for balances (always shows 1 ETH)
+- Retrieves actual wallet balances from the blockchain
-- Generates random transaction hashes for "sent" transactions
+- Sends real transactions to the Base network
-- Simulates blockchain operations without actually executing them
+- Gets real-time gas prices and estimates

-This approach allows for testing the MCP server functionality without requiring a real connection to the Base network or real cryptocurrency.
-In a production environment, you would replace these mock implementations with real blockchain interactions using the Base network API.
+This allows for actual blockchain operations to be performed through natural language commands.

-### Production Considerations
+### Security Considerations

-To convert this mock implementation to a production-ready solution, you would need to:
+Since this implementation interacts with real blockchain networks and handles private keys:

-1. Replace the mock blockchain interactions with real Base network API calls
+1. **Private Key Security**: Store private keys securely and never commit them to version control
-2. Implement proper wallet management with secure key storage
+2. **Use Testnet First**: Start with Base Sepolia testnet before moving to mainnet
-3. Add transaction validation and error handling for real network conditions
+3. **Transaction Validation**: Always validate transaction parameters before sending
-4. Implement proper gas estimation and fee management
+4. **Error Handling**: Implement robust error handling for network issues
-5. Add security measures for private key protection
+5. **Rate Limiting**: Be aware of API rate limits when making frequent requests

 ## Prerequisites